June 13, 2014

 Whenever there’s another mass shooting in the U.S., I devote an amount of time to wishing that some nut bag would take a wrong turn and end up in an NRA convention.
 Loaded for bear and ready to rock, this white male with a very small penis would wade onto the convention floor, Rambo-style and guns a-blazing.
 If Wayne Lapierre had anything to do with it, those under attack would then draw their weapons and a bloodbath worthy of Quentin Tarantino would ensue.
 With any luck, everyone in the joint would be killed and we could start over again, like Noah after the Great Flood, the Earth washed clean of the stain of gun violence.
 For a long time I have kept this fantasy to myself.
 It seemed dangerous, as if writing down might make it happen.
 Every time one of these senseless massacres occurs, however, I get a teensy bit less concerned about the safety and well-being of the gun lobby and the craven politicians who, against all reason, allow the slaughter to continue.

-And of course there’s the revenge fantasy you consign to pen and paper — one of the delicious perks of being a writer is that you can create a character based on someone what done you wrong, stick pins in him as though he were a Voodoo doll and watch him writhe.
-To read one of my most virulent revenge fantasies and the first of my Cherokee stories, click on Magical Thinking, a story which originally appeared in The New Quarterly, 11,1, 1991.
+And of course there's the revenge fantasy you consign to pen and paper -- one of the delicious perks of being a writer is that you can create a character based on someone what done you wrong, stick pins in him as though he were a Voodoo doll and watch him writhe.
+See my short story Magical Thinking, which originally appeared in The New Quarterly, 11,1, 1991.

 My need to tell people off inside my head arises from the fact that, outside my head, I rarely do.
 Somebody will say, “Did you try and jew 'em down?” or, jocularly, “Does the fact that I got a pearl paint finish on my new car make me a fag?” or, “Those lazy son of a bitches on welfare are living high off the hog on my tax dollars,” statements which make me, inwardly, apoplectic.
 Most of the time, I squeak out something that could be interpreted either as a muffled protest or a throat being cleared, but only once have I come down hard.